 Identifying your leads is the first step to proper lead management.
 Determine your potential buyers first and develop a process that will enable you to identify where they stand in the sales process.

-To understand buyer behaviour, find out their behavioural patterns.
-What are their habits, hobbies, spending habits and values?
+To understand buyer behavior, find out their behavioral patterns.
+What are their habits, hobbies, spending habits, and values?
 What kind of lifestyle do they live?
-Demographics explain “who” your buyer is, while studying behaviour explains “why” they buy.
+Demographics explain “who” your buyer is while studying behavior explains “why” they buy.

 Nurture Your Leads